DIY Pallet Garden Boxes

-- Set the blocks & slats from the middle piece aside for later use.
+Step 3.
+Detach the blocks from the slats taken from the middle piece

 Once the pallet box is assembled you will need to place the landscaping fabric inside the box and secure it with staples.
 (I highly recommend using a staple gun if you have one.)